llmentalist/llmentalist.github.io/blog/src/posts/llms-therapy.md

 # **The Illusion of Friendship: Why LLMs Shouldn't Be Your Therapist**

 Hey there!
 Today, I want to chat about something that’s been on my mind for a while: using large language models (LLMs) as a form of therapy.
 It’s a tempting idea.
 After all, LLMs can chat, listen, and even offer advice.
 But here’s the thing: I don’t think this is a great idea.
 Not because LLMs are bad, but because they’re not _you_.
 They’re not your friend.
 They’re tools.
-And while treating them like a friend can make interactions feel more rewarding, that doesn’t mean they’re actually intelligent.
+And while treating them like a friend can make interactions feel more rewarding, and can even lead to better results, that doesn’t mean they’re actually intelligent.
 Let’s unpack this.

 ---